 Rotary equipment (helicopter) will be used for these applications in areas greater than 5 acres, and follow up treatments by hand or backpack applications will be done in smaller habitats by CMMCP field staff.

 Water sampling will occur in Cs. melanura habitat to determine if the product is reaching the crypts, and larval mosquito development and subsequent control will also be monitored in these areas.
 We will track adult mosquito emergence using surveillance traps and other methods in proximity to some of the treated areas to determine if emergence of these 2 species has been suppressed by these enhanced larval control efforts.

-Target dates for application will be in mid to late May 2021 to coincide with weather and appropriate larval life stage.
+Target dates for application will begin May 25 to coincide with weather and appropriate larval life stage.
 Pesticide labels and OMRI (organic) certifications are available from our office or on our website at https://www.cmmcp.org/pesticide-information/pages/spinosad-saccharopolyspora-spinosa.

 OVERVIEW MAPS (.pdf):

 - Cs. melanura (~538 acres)

 - Cq. perturbans (~1,526 acres)